SodaqMoja/Sodaq_R4X/README.md

-# Sodaq_N2X
+# Sodaq_R4X

-Arduino library for using with the SARA N2X.
-Tested on Sodaq SARA N211.
+Arduino library for using with the SARA R4X.
+Tested on Sodaq SARA R410 and R412.

 ## License

 Copyright (c) 2019 Sodaq.
 All rights reserved.

-This file is part of Sodaq_N2X.
+This file is part of Sodaq_R4X.

-Sodaq_N2X is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or(at your option) any later version.
+Sodaq_R4X is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or(at your option) any later version.

-Sodaq_N2X is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Sodaq_R4X is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Sodaq_N2X.
+You should have received a copy of the GNU Lesser General Public License along with Sodaq_R4X.
 If not, see
 <http://www.gnu.org/licenses/>.